-Christmas is just days away – are you still searching for some last-minute gifts and want to avoid going out to shop?
-I know I am!
-Actually, I’m traveling for Christmas this year and I’m not even sure I packed all my gifts, so there’s a high probability that I’ll be making some last-minute purchases.
+Christmas is mere days away and there’s a good chance you’re still searching for some last-minute gifts.
 If you want to avoid the craziness of the Mall, you can still shop online and sneak in some Christmas Eve deliveries and/or have some digital gifts to have ready for Christmas Day.

 There’s still time for you to order gifts through Amazon and have them physically arrive by Christmas Eve (see details below).
 There’s also plenty of digital gifts to give: You can also gift ebooks, MP3 music, apps, digital comics, and video game downloads; send a gift card electronically; or make a charitable donation in the recipient’s name.
 Either email the recipient their gift, or print up an e-card and hand it to them.
 Take a look at our various Gift Guides for inspiration.